pingcap/docs-cn/dm/dm-error-handling.md

 #### Reason

-The `invalid connection` error indicates that anomalies have occurred in the connection between DM and the downstream TiDB database (such as network failure, TiDB restart, TiKV busy and so on) and that a part of the data for the current request has been sent to TiDB.
+The `invalid connection` error indicates that anomalies have occurred in the connection between DM and the downstream TiDB database (such as network failure, TiDB restart, and TiKV busy) and that a part of the data for the current request has been sent to TiDB.

 #### Solutions